mharoruiz/iberian_exception/README.md

 Once `main.R` has successfully run, the figures and tables will be accessible as variables in your R environment, i.e. `fig_1`, `table_A1`.
 Additionally, if constant `SAVE_ANALYSIS=TRUE`, the figures and tables will be saved to `04_analysis/` as .png and .csv files.

-The runtime of the `main.R` is regulated by constant `PRC_STEP`, which is defined in line 21 of the script and determines the precision of the confidence intervals for the treatment effect.
+The runtime of the `main.R` depends on constant `PRC_STEP`, which is defined in line 22 of the script and determines the precision of the confidence intervals for the treatment effect.
 By default, `PRC_STEP=.1`, which allows for a relatively quick execution.
 Note that the results presented in the paper were obtained with `PRC_STEP=.001` (These results are saved to `03_results/sc_series_001.csv`).

 ## Exploration